 Hugely impacting your confidence, teeth lost either to gum disease, tooth decay, genetics or injury can be a big problem!

-When a tooth is no longer present, the gum loses a lot of its natural protection against debris, heightening the risk of gum disease.
+When a tooth is no longer present, the gum loses a lot of its natural protection against debris, thus heightening the risk of gum disease.

-Whilst very common among adults gum disease can have serious consequences, as it can inflame the gum, contribute to a reduction in jaw bone density and even cause further tooth loss.
+This can inflame the gum, contribute to a reduction in jaw bone density and even cause further tooth loss.

-Aware of the dire consequences, Dr Rifai has seen first-hand the effects that missing teeth can have on the condition of your oral health and hygiene.
+Leading restorative dentist Dr Rifai has seen first-hand the effects that missing teeth can have on the condition of your oral health and hygiene.

 Which type of prosthetic or prosthesis will work for you?
 All the options implant dentistry can offer: